-If you need to improve your reading speed, you can struggle all by yourself.
-It’s difficult and time consuming to do things yourself.
+If you need to improve your reading speed, you can struggle alone.
+It isn’t easy and time-consuming to do things yourself.
 You need help, but where can you find it?
-The people at Saint Louis University have developed a program that helps you accelerate your reading speed by presenting word groups in a sequential manner.
-It’s called a tachistoscope (or rapid-viewer) application that is really helpful.
+The people at Saint Louis University have developed a program that helps you accelerate your reading speed by sequentially presenting word groups.
+It’s called a tachistoscope (or rapid-viewer) application that is helpful.

 It does not have the advanced features of Memorize Anything and ByKi, but it’s not designed to help you learn languages from zero.
-It is a simple program that displays lines of text randomly or sequentially to help you read them faster and memorize them.
+It is a simple program that displays lines of text randomly or sequentially to help you read and memorize them faster.